by Simons Chase @slchase

 Abe’s home is an artful, informal melding of concrete and wood that is a rare sight in a country with only one forest.
 Darting lizards, grinning dogs and far-off chicken sounds mingle in the breeze: cluck, crow, cheep, chirp.
 I had become so familiar with the feeling of permanent abundance surrounding the house and the garden and the orchard that the harvesting processes seems to betray the sense that the house now felt emptied of vitality.
 Inside, in the sanctuary provided by one roof, I could see the many weathered, funerary faces of Abe’s Bedouin family seated in the large room overlooking the fertile orchard scene.
 Feeling my way into this was the only way through.
 Inside, invisible lines of respect determined the seating positions of most of the mourners and revealed the social scaffolding I had only seen previously as faint signals among this family.
 Tertiary members stood in the rear.
 The oldest members sat in what can be described as the front row seats.
 In the center of the room, a large upholstered chair with hand-carved adornments and dense embroidery waited for me to undergo what looked like a litigation.
-Anxiety creeps in like irony when what’s expected differs from what is about to happen.
 The seating arrangement seemed too formal for these people, and I speculated that they too were unsure of protocol.
 This gathering was not the main event after cancer had liquefied Abe’s chest cavity, but it was special given the distance I had traveled and the measure of familial closeness in our friendship.